PCR Testing FAQs

 What is the accuracy of Inspire Diagnostics’ PCR test?

 According to Inspire, PCR testing for COVID-19 is the gold standard in terms of accuracy.
 The test that Inspire employs—an RT-PCR—attributes high sensitivity and specificity.
 Clinical studies showed 100% on both sensitivity and specificity.
-If you would like to learn more about Inspire’s accuracy rates and how to understand them, click here.
+You can learn more about Inspire’s accuracy rates and how to understand them here.

 How do I register with Inspire Diagnostics?